tikoci/make.d/README.md

 ██║ ╚═╝ ██║██║  ██║██║  ██╗███████╗██╗██████╔╝
 ╚═╝     ╚═╝╚═╝  ╚═╝╚═╝  ╚═╝╚══════╝╚═╝╚═════╝

 Curated Alpine Linux tools and services to work with RouterOS.

-Using `/container/shell`...
-  More tools can be added using `mk <recipe>`.
-  Using `bash`, hit TAB twice after `mk` shows recipes to make.
-  Most configuration is stored under `/app`, use `edit <file>`.
-  The default `nano` editor supports basic colors and syntax checks.

-For services "daemons", make.d uses `/app/Makefile` to run them Daemons are just "build targets", provided as `cmd=` to `/container` e.g.  `/container add tag="ammo74/make.d" cmd="midimonster mqtt"`, make.d relies on `make`'s parallelization & "reaping" to run them both

-See https://github.com/tikoci/make.d for the latest info.
-For help, use `mk help` or `mk commentary` for release notes.
-Linux man pages are also available: `man <command>` or `man -k <topic>`

-endef
 ```

 ## make.d Container